tmckayus/cuopt-examples/portfolio_optimization/advanced_portfolio_optimization/README.md

 ### Mean-Variance Optimization (Future Development)

 [**Mean-variance optimization**](https://en.wikipedia.org/wiki/Modern_portfolio_theory), pioneered by Harry Markowitz, evaluates portfolios by balancing expected return against variance, providing a trade-off between risk and return.
-Mean-variance optimization is a quadratic problem and not supported in cuFOLIO at this time.
+Mean-variance optimization is a quadratic problem and not supported in this implementation at this time.